What is Compliance-as-a-Service (CaaS)?

-It’s important to note that complying with these regulations can be both time consuming and costly, as it often requires outsourced auditing and paperwork to obtain necessary documentation and certifications.
-That’s where CaaS is helpful as it helps you to simplify and enhance your compliance efforts.
+It’s important to note that complying with these regulatory requirements can be both time consuming and costly, as it often requires outsourced auditing and paperwork to obtain necessary documentation and certifications.
+That’s where Compliance as a Service is helpful as it helps you to simplify and enhance your compliance efforts.

 Does CaaS secure everything?

-CaaS does not remove your obligation as a private company to comply with current regulations, as all consumers are responsible for any issues with inherited compliance services.
-However, CaaS can provide an extra layer of security and, with that, the peace of mind that comes from doing everything possible to protect client data.
+CaaS does not remove your obligation as a private company to comply with current compliance requirements, as all consumers are responsible for any issues with inherited compliance services.
+However, compliance service providers offer an extra layer of security and, with that, the peace of mind that comes from doing everything possible to protect client data.

-CaaS solutions often include other tools that can further protect your information, for example:
+Compliance management often includes other tools that can further protect your information, for example:

-- Database access control systems that limit who or what can view certain information in order to minimize risk.
+- Database access control systems that limit who or what can view certain information to maintain risk management.

-- Risk assessment tools to allow the identification of hazards and suggest ways to implement safeguards.
+- Risk assessment tools to allow the identification of vulnerabilities and suggest ways to implement safeguards.

-- Incident response protocols to ensure a management plan in the event of a security breach.
+- Real-time incident response protocols to ensure a management plan in the event of a security breach.

 What are the benefits to using CaaS solutions?

-There are several major advantages to outsourcing your compliance needs to a CaaS solution, with the top six being:
+There are several major advantages to outsourcing your compliance workflow and process to a CaaS solution, with the top six being:

 - Reduced legal risks